Bartending terminology: Cocktails

 Cocktails are generally served chilled, although some (e.g., margaritas) may be served either with or without ice, and this must be specified.
 Cocktails can be served "frozen", which is with crushed ice or blended with ice instead of cubes.
 Some cocktails, for example hot toddy, are served hot.

 Chaser

-A shot of whisky, tequila, or vodka, when served neat in a shot glass, is often accompanied by a "chaser" (a mild drink consumed after a shot of hard liquor) or a "water back" (a separate glass of water).
-These terms commingle as well; it is common in many locales to hear a "beer back" ordered as the chaser to a shot.
-A drink may specifically be ordered "no chaser" as well.
+A "chaser" is a usually non-alcoholic drink that is consumed immediately after taking a shot or a sip of a stronger alcohol.
+This is meant to mitigate the intense or bitter taste of the alcohol and are often sweet, like juice or a soft drink.
+A relatively new type of chaser is called "pickleback" wherein a shot of liquor is chased by a shot of pickle brine.

 In Israel, a chaser is simply a smaller version of a shot.

-In the Philippines and Canada, "chasers" are beverages, mostly sweet ones, that are drunk immediately after downing a shot to relieve the bitter taste or strong kick of the alcohol.
+Call Drink

-A relatively new type of chaser is called "pickleback" wherein a shot of liquor is chased by a shot of pickle brine.
+"Call drink" is a cocktail where a customer specifies the brand of liquor to be used while making it, referred to as the drink being "on call".
+This is opposed to a house drink which is made with the default brand of spirits for the bar.